OlafenwaMoses/DeepStack_ActionNET/README.md

 To start detecting, follow the steps below

 - **Install DeepStack:** Install DeepStack AI Server with instructions on DeepStack's documentation via [https://docs.deepstack.cc](https://docs.deepstack.cc/index.html#installation)
-- **Download Custom Model:** Download the trained custom model `actionnet.pt` from [this GitHub release](https://github.com/OlafenwaMoses/DeepStack_ActionNET/releases/tag/v1).
+- **Download Custom Model:** Download the trained custom model `actionnetv2.pt` from [this GitHub release](https://github.com/OlafenwaMoses/DeepStack_ActionNET/releases/tag/v2).
 Create a folder on your machine and move the downloaded model to this folder.

     E.g A path on Windows Machine `C\Users\MyUser\Documents\DeepStack-Models`, which will make your model file path `C\Users\MyUser\Documents\DeepStack-Models\actionnet.pt`